 Interesting Further Reading

-- 15 Best Organic Parakeet Foods in 2022
+- 15 Best Organic Parakeet Foods

 - 17 Different Types Of Parakeets

 - What Vegetables Are Good For Parakeets?
-In 2022

-13 Other Causes Why Do Parakeets Pluck Their Feathers?
+13 Other Causes Of Parakeets Plucking Feathers

-Insufficient sunlight and fresh air:
+Insufficient sunlight and fresh air

 Constant sunshine and clean water are essential for the production of Vitamin D3.
 Vitamin D3 plays a significant part in the ability of a parakeet to absorb calcium in its diet.